yarnpkg/berry/packages/gatsby/content/features/plugins.md

 - [**engines**](https://github.com/devoto13/yarn-plugin-engines) by [**Yaroslav Admin**](https://github.com/devoto13) - enforces a Node version range specified in the `package.json`'s `engines.node` field

+- [**@liuli-util/yarn-plugin-changed**](https://github.com/rxliuli/liuli-tools/blob/master/libs/yarn-plugin-changed) by [rxliuli](https://github.com/rxliuli/) - Calculate the cache based on git and file hash to ensure that the same command will only be actually run in the changed module every time you run it.

 If you wrote a plugin yourself, feel free to [open a PR](https://github.com/yarnpkg/berry/edit/master/packages/gatsby/content/features/plugins.md) to add it at the end of this list!